Maximizing Influence with Graph Neural Networks: Experimental Evaluation

 \section{Experimental Evaluation}

 All the experiments are performed in a PC with an NVIDIA GPU TITAN V (12GB RAM), 256GB RAM and an Intel(R) Xeon(R) W-2145 CPU @ 3.70GHz.
-The source code of the proposed model and baselines can be found in the supplementary files.
+The source code can be found in the supplementary files.